 - Your dentist will likely request a 6-month follow-up to ensure the correct healing of the bone surrounding the tooth.

 Do I need a crown after root canal treatment?

 As a result of root canal therapy removing the infected pulp from the tooth, this results in weakening the structure the tooth.
 A dental crown is often recommended to help support and strengthen the treated tooth.
 Dental crowns are designed to protect and restore the functionality of your teeth, which is particularly important for your back teeth that are used for hard chewing.
 Dental Crowns are also used to improve the aesthetic appearance of your teeth.
 After root canal therapy, without a dental crown, your tooth will be more susceptible to decay, infection, or breaking.

 At Gold Coast Dental Studio, our dental crowns and bridges are designed and made directly in Australia.
 This helps to ensure faster turnaround while providing better end results for the patient.

 Do dentists do root canal therapy?

-Root canals can be performed by your dentist; however, a specialist endodontist may be recommended for treatment of teeth with multiple canals (molars) and more severe cases.
+Root canals can be performed by your dentist; however, a specialist endodontist may be recommended for treatment of severe and extreme cases.
 Endodontists focus on disorders of the dental pulp and routinely perform root canals.